 If you still have time, you can go to the Canyon des Portes de l’Enfer (Hell’s Gate Canyon), about 45 minutes away from the Bic National Park.
 There you’ll find the highest suspended bridge in Quebec: 63m above the ground!
 Very impressive, but the entrance is quite expensive sadly (14$).
 After that, Rimouski will be the best place to stay for the second night, but if you’re looking for something original…

 …why not sleep in a submarine?
 Yes, for real!
 For that, go to the maritime historic site of Pointe-au-Père, just next to Rimouski.
 You’ll find there the submarine Onondaga, where it’s possible to spend the night.
-Go to their website for more information and booking.
+Go to their website (in French) for more information and booking.

 Even if you chose a more traditional accommodation, visiting this place will be a nice way to add some culture to the third day of your road trip.
 It includes the previously mentioned submarine but also a great exhibition about the tragic sinking of the “Empress Of Ireland” in 1914 and the (free) visit of the lighthouse.
 Count three hours if you want to do everything.

 After Rimouski, the Route 132 winds between the St. Lawrence on the left and cliffs on the right.
 It’s an extremely pleasant drive and the opportunities to stop for a picture will be legion!
 In Cap-Chat don’t miss Eole, the world’s tallest vertical axis wind turbine.
 You’ll feel very small staring at its 110m!
 For the night, the Sea Shack next to Sainte-Anne-des-Monts is apparently the place to be in Gaspésie; sadly I didn’t stay there but a lot of people told me about it afterwards.
 I only wish I heard about it before!
 So if you went there, share your experience in the comments.